The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 Key Definition

-Dentognostics ORALyzer — A ~$5,000 chairside diagnostic device that processes MMP8 saliva tests and vitamin D tests, producing color-coded results in minutes.
-Each test costs approximately $40 in consumables.
+Dentognostics ORALyzer — A chairside wellness device that processes aMMP-8 saliva tests and vitamin D tests, producing color-coded results in minutes.

 We outlined 9 distinct pathways to positive ROI:

-1. Direct test revenue — Charge patients for the test as a diagnostic service.
+1. Direct test revenue — Charge patients for the test as a wellness screening service.
 Even a modest fee covers consumable costs and generates margin.

 2. Absorption model — Absorb the cost and use the test as a differentiation and trust-building tool.
 The downstream case acceptance lift more than covers the investment.